software-students-spring2025/1-specification-exercise-the-remnants/README.md

 ## Product Vision Statement

-Our mobile app allows NYU students, faculty, and staff to order pre-order food, check real-time dining hall menus, and reduce wait times, creating a faster, more convenient dining experience.
+VioletEats is a mobile app that allows NYU students, faculty, and staff to pre-order food, check real-time dining hall menus, and reduce wait times, creating a faster, more convenient dining experience.

 ## User Requirements